tlgdgdr/HackerRank/README.md

 # hackerRankSolutions
-This is the repository for HackerRank code solutions.
+This is the repository for HackerRank's one-week interview preparation solutions.